elhomosiguiente/api-ai-unity/README.md

 }
 ```

-After start/stop listening you will receive api.ai result in the `OnResult` handler.
+After you start or stop listening, you will receive the Api.ai result in the ‘OnResult’ handler.

-**Note**: In some cases Unity application must get Sound Recording priviledges for using Microphone.
-To do this, change your helper module Start function in the following way
+**Note**: In some cases the Unity application must get Sound Recording privileges in order to use the Microphone.
+To do so, change your helper module Start function like this:

 ``` csharp
 IEnumerator Start()